From the Unit Plan: Air and Weather

 Classroom Tip: Choose any weather-related poem from this resource to enrich your lessons.

-Wild About Weather: 50 Wet, Windy and Wonderful Activities by Edward Brotak
+Wild About Weather: 50 Wet, Windy and Wonderful Activities

 A fun humorous approach to weather!